Welcome to the student orientation of Introduction to Atmospheric Sciences

 I expect that you can handle and work with Adobe reader, google forms, google doc, google sheets, and excel. 😉 You can download them from the OIT software catalog.
 You can find what software you can use to open the MP4 videos at the link.
 You can find information on the google accessibility and the wordpress accessibility at the links.

-I am teaching this class in flipped mode since 2014, and created a FAQ page based on my experience.
-Check that page first when you have a question related to the IT problems, etc. There are also links to academic resources, meteorology related resources in the left side bar.
+I am teaching this class since 2001 except 2002, and created a FAQ section for each Unit based on my experience.
+The class is online since 2014 and I created a FAQ page for IT and related questions.
+Check that page first when you have IT problems, etc. There are also links to academic resources, meteorology related resources in the left side bar.

 The material of this class is subdivided into units.
 You will have to prepare the unit prior to the class as a homework so to speak.
 Just follow the respective unit page.
 You can find the all the unit pages under unit and can get there also directly from the class schedule.